intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - The URL to use to log into your Unity instance.

     To log in, go to the URL provided in email, and log in with one of the account User IDs provided.

+|**Note**: To run Unity in demo mode, without impacting other SharePoint sessions, please open a Private Browser window and enter the Unity Application URL provided above.

 # Unity User Interface Overview